 With the 2021 NFL Draft fast approaching, we examine some of the prospects who could be of interest to the New England Patriots.

-In this scouting report, we take a closer look at Jaycee Horn, a cornerback from the University of South Carolina.
+In this scouting report, we take a closer look at Alim McNeill, a nose tackle from North Carolina State University.

 Fit with the Patriots:

 We've already seen the New England Patriots address their front seven, the defensive tackle spot, and specifically the absence of run-stuffing nose tackles.
 While that spot may hold up fine in the short run, with the ink just drying for Davon Godchaux (presumptive starter at NT), Henry Anderson and Lawerence Guy, who can all play in that spot, the long term is the question.